BackstagecrewIS/tictactoe/README.md

   To make the control buttons more visible, they will be coloured forest green with white text.

   The messages tell the user the current player's turn and also the result of the game.
-These will be yellow text on a black background to differentiate theem from the buttons.
+These will be yellow text on a black background to differentiate them from the buttons.

-  To hignlight the cursor position during game play, the squares will change colour to pink when the mouse moves over them and return to white when the cursor moves out.
+  To highlight the cursor position during game play, the squares will change colour to pink when the mouse moves over them and return to white when the cursor moves out.

   - Typography